harish-shivaram/shilly-jekyll/_art/monet.md

 us all courage, we would have given up.’
-After about thirty years of struggle, their work began to be understood and appreciated ; and finally it has come to be valued as one of the most important movements, and certainly the most popular, of the nineteenth centurv.
+After about thirty years of struggle, their work began to be understood and appreciated ; and finally it has come to be valued as one of the most important movements, and certainly the most popular, of the nineteenth century.